 The class interface defines a class Cube.
-The class provides a default constructor and fourty methods.
-The methods are divided into four groups.
-The first three groups are used to define the three dimensions of the performance space and the last group is used to enter the actual data.
-In addition, an output operator << to write the data to a file is provided.
+The class provides a default constructor and nearly forty methods.
+The methods are divided into five groups.
+The first three groups are used to define the three dimensions of the performance space, forth group is used to enter the actual data and last group is used to open or to save the cube report.
+In addition, an output operator << to export the data into CUBE3 format is provided.